 Second, we have launched a programme of research and events on the economic causes of populism, to be concluded in the spring of 2018.
 Many of the factors driving populism in the UK – such as resentment at stagnant living standards and inequality, discontent about migration, hostility towards elites and a sense of powerlessness – are present across the EU.

 Third, we are extending our reach, geographically.
-In January 2017 we will open an office in Brussels, to house a third of our research staff.
+In January 2017 we opened an office in Brussels, to house a third of our research staff.
 In October 2016 our chief economist moved to Berlin.
 Already, more than half our researchers are from EU countries other than the UK.

 In addition to our Brexit-related events and publications, we will keep working on the trials and tribulations of the eurozone; on the EU's single market and its energy and trade policies; on its foreign, defence and security policies – including the EU's relations with its neighbours, and with Russia and China; on the way the Union handles refugees and migration; on law-enforcement and counter-terrorism in the EU; and on improving how the Union’s institutions work and relate to voters.